SystemsApproach/ops/lifecycle.rst

-The CI/CD toolchain introduced in this chapter works only when applied in concert with an end-to-end versioning strategy, ensuring that the right combination of source modules get integrated, and later, the right combination of images get deployed.
+The CI/CD toolchain introduced in this chapter works only when applied in concert with an end-to-end versioning strategy, ensuring that the right combination of source modules get integrated, and later, the right combination of images gets deployed.
 Remember, the high-level challenge is to manage the set of features that our cloud supports, which is another way of saying that everything hinges on how we version those features.